skywind3000/asyncrun.vim/README.md

 All options must start with a minus and position **before** `[cmd]`.
 Since no shell command  string starts with a minus.
 So they can be distinguished from shell command easily without any ambiguity.

-If you really have a shell command starting with '-', you can put a placeholder `@` before your command to tell asyncrun explicitly: "stop parsing options now, the following string is all my command".
+Don't worry if you do have a shell command starting with '-', Just put a placeholder `@` before your command to tell asyncrun explicitly: "stop parsing options now, the following string is all my command".

 #### AsyncStop - Stop the running job